 This Easter season, let’s finally allow our Lenten practices to distance our minds from the relentless pursuit of pleasure.
 When pleasures come and go, let’s give thanks, and continue our journey toward joy.

 Joy doesn’t sell, but it does last forever.
 As Christians, may we choose to pursue joy.

 Answering Christ’s call, Pilgrim Center of Hope guides people to encounter Him so as to live in hope, as pilgrims in daily life.

-Angela Sealana is Media Coordinator for Pilgrim Center of Hope, having served at the apostolate for nearly 10 years.
+Angela Sealana is Media Coordinator for Pilgrim Center of Hope, having served at the apostolate since 2010.
 She also serves on the PCH Speaker Team.